lukeiayf/java-notes/Technical Interview/Common Vue Interview Questions.md

-### **0.** **Difference between var, let and const**
-- `var` is function scoped, it is only available within the function it was declared in, or globally if declared outside of a function
-	- It **ignores block scope**, meaning variables declared with `var` inside a block (e.g., `if`, `for`) are accessible outside that block.
-	- Variables declared with `var` are **hoisted** to the top of their scope (function or global) but are initialized as `undefined`.
-This means you can reference a `var`-declared variable before its actual declaration, but its value will be `undefined`.
-	- The value of a `var`-declared variable can be reassigned.
-- `let` is block-scoped, which means it is confined to the block in which it was declared
-	- Like `var`, the value of a `let`-declared variable can be reassigned.
-- `const` is also block-scoped, but needs to be initialized at declaration
-	- Variables declared with `let` and `const` are also hoisted, but they are placed in a **"temporal dead zone"** until the code execution reaches their declaration.
-This means you cannot access them before they are declared.
-	- `const` creates **immutable references**.
-Once a value is assigned to a `const` variable, it cannot be reassigned.
-	- Although the reference is immutable, if the `const` holds an object or array, the contents of that object/array can still be mutated.
-Summary:

-- **`var`:**
-    - Function-scoped, hoisted, can be redeclared or reassigned.
-- **`let`:**
-    - Block-scoped, hoisted but not accessible before declaration, can be reassigned but not redeclared in the same scope.
-- **`const`:**
-    - Block-scoped, hoisted but not accessible before declaration, cannot be reassigned or redeclared, but properties of objects or arrays can be mutated.
 ### 1. **What is the Composition API in Vue 3, and how does it differ from the Options API?**

 **Answer:** The Composition API in Vue 3 is a new way to organize and structure code in Vue components.
 It allows developers to encapsulate logic into reusable functions, known as composables, rather than being tied to specific component options like `data`, `methods`, `computed`, etc., used in the Options API.